navigation buttonnavigation button navigation button

 The 49 Star Flag: In 1959, Alaska achieved full Statehood, placing the 49th star in our Flag.
 The 49 star flag was official for only one year, until July 4, 1960, when Hawaii achieved Statehood and the 50 star flag was born.
 49 star flag

 The 50 Star Flag became official on July 4, 1960 with the addition of Hawaii to the Union.
-It has been the emblem of the United States for the last 47 years.
+It has been the emblem of the United States for the many decades.
 Today, the official flag of the United States of America is the most widely recognized symbol in the world.
 It is the only flag to fly on another celestial body.
 Our flag represents the values, traditions & aspirations that bind us together as a Nation of diverse individuals.
 There were 27 changes to the US Flags since the 1776 – 13 stars The number of stars increased from 16 to the present day 50 Star Flag.
 50 star flag

-2008-2009 Genl George Rogers Clark Chapter, ILSAR
+Genl George Rogers Clark Chapter, ILSSAR